Last updated

 Stablecoins

-A Stablecoin holds assets of value outside of the XRP Ledger and issues tokens representing the equivalent value on the ledger.
-This type of issuer is sometimes called a gateway, because currency can move into and out of the XRP Ledger through their service.
-If the assets that back a token use the same amounts and denomination as the tokens in the ledger, that token can be considered a "stablecoin" because – in theory – the exchange rate between that token and its off-ledger representation should be stable at 1:1.
+A stablecoin is a type of fungible token that is backed by assets of value outside of the blockchain in which is issued.
+Typically, the stablecoin's issuer holds backing assets representing the equivalent value of the tokens issued on the XRP ledger.
+A stablecoin issuer is sometimes called a gateway, because currency can move into and out of the XRP Ledger through their service.
+If the assets that back a token use the same amounts and denomination as the tokens in the ledger, that token can be considered a "stablecoin" because—in theory—the exchange rate between that token and its off-ledger representation should be stable at 1:1.

 A stablecoin issuer should offer deposits and withdrawals to exchange the tokens for the actual currency or asset in the world outside the XRP Ledger.